 Asia Shcherbakova (Asia pronounced Asha) was born in Saint Petersburg, Russia.
 With her father being a physicist, she grew up having immediate answers to any questions about the world, from subatomic particles to galaxies.
-This stimulated both her curiosity about life and the sense that nature is complex but cognizable.
+This stimulated both her curiosity about the world and the sense that nature was complex but cognizable.

-Utilizing the mechanisms available for young adolescent students in Russia, already in high school, she had the opportunity to conduct her first genetic experiments, interview psychiatric ward patients to study gender-role disturbances in schizophrenia and visit intensive care units, operating rooms, and autopsies at a hospital morgue.
+Utilizing the mechanisms available for young adolescent students in Russia, already in high school, she had the opportunity to conduct her first genetic experiments, interview psychiatric ward patients, and visit intensive care units, operating rooms, and autopsies at a hospital morgue.

 Having been exposed to Eastern philosophy and mythology from a very young age through her home library and having taken Eastern studies as one of her elective subjects in high school, she was torn between biology and Eastern studies in choosing her field of study, which she ended up resolving in favor of biology.